lisongxu/CSCE156-Project-OOP/readme.md

 ### 4.2 Submitting to Canvas

-Submit all Java source code in a zip file to Canvas (not CodePost).
+Submit the following to Canvas (not GradeScope).
 Our LAs will manually grade them.
 You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give you their feedbacks and grade your project.

-Note that, each student must submit the code to Canvas for grading.
+1. `Project1.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
+   *  Step 1: Run your project at least once (creates a `Launch Configuration` for step 4)
+   *  Step 2: Right click your project, and select `Export ...`
+   *  Step 3: In the Java folder, select `Runnable JAR file`
+   *  Step 4: In the `Runnable JAR File Specification`
+       * select your project in `Lanuch Configuration`
+       * change file name to `Project1.jar` in `Export destination`
+       * select `Package required libraries into generated JAR` for `Library handling`
+       * then click the `Finish` button

+2. `Project1.zip`: A Zip file of all source code that the LAs can execute and check.

+Again, if you plan to work with one other student in this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to submit your project on Canvas.

 ## Credit